KulikDM/pythresh/docs/FAQ.rst

 rather serve as a reference or baseline for the test data, the first mentioned method is probably the better option.
-If the datasets, training and test, both are suspected of having outliers and the data drift between the two datasets it small, the second option should work well.
+If the datasets, training and test, both are suspected of having outliers and the data drift between the two datasets is small, the second option should work well.

 ----